-I was given a lot of leeway on this design, and art glass was suggested, but if you’ve seen my work before, you know I rarely use just one medium.
-So this project could evolve to include metal or other materials as needed.
+I was given a lot of leeway on this design, and glass was suggested, but if you’ve seen my work before, you know I rarely use just one medium.
+So this project could evolve to include metal or other materials besides the art glass as needed.

-To the left is a painted sample I’ve made to show the approach I thought to take on this project.
+At the top of this page is a painted sample I’ve made to show the approach I thought to take on this project.
 In this scene, president Lincoln is marching in a parade while Sara (as a young child) is held by her mother and watches the people pass by.

 The design is painted on glass, with three inset fused to main sheet to add some dimension.
 I’ve taken text from the client’s writings and surrounded the image to help tell the story.

 Taking this concept further, I have used the shape of the state of Illinois and created a new scene showing some of the historical events happening during Sara’s time spent in that state.
 This theme will continue through with her journey to other states as well.